mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-09-Password-Policy-and-Account-Lockout-Hardening/README.md

 - Aligning settings with compliance requirements
 - Monitoring lockout events for attack patterns
 - Alerting on repeated failed authentication attempts
-- Reviewing help desk lockout/unlock procedures
+- Reviewing Help Desk lockout and unlock procedures
 - Using Fine-Grained Password Policies for privileged or service accounts
 - Implementing MFA where supported
 - Integrating authentication logs with a SIEM
 - Documenting policy ownership and review cycles
 - Aligning lockout policy with user support and security needs
+- Testing policy impact before wide production rollout

 ---